The 3 Things Your Doctor Didn’t Tell You About Plantar Fasiitis

 There is Typically Nothing Wrong With the Foot Itself

-Thinking about PF specifically, the pain in your foot is usually the outcome of a problem and not the problem itself.
-Whether you have flat feet, high arches, or a family history of foot pain typically doesn’t matter.
-If the shape or structure of your foot was a problem you would have hurt way before now.
+With plantar fasciitis specifically, the pain in the foot is usually the result of a problem, not the problem itself.
+Flat feet, high arches, or family history are rarely the primary cause.
+If the structure of your foot were the issue, pain would have shown up much earlier in life.

 Typical Solutions Don’t Address the Root of the Problem